MerginMaps/docs/docs/content/en/support.md

 If you experience any issues with syncing data, you can send the logs to the developers for debugging the issues.
-Logs also contains detailed informations about application run, so there may be hints for you to troubleshoot the problem.
+Logs also contains detailed information about application run, so there may be hints for you to troubleshoot the problem.

 ### QGIS Plugin